Band: Brett Poteet & Jose Coronado

 Girls’ Athletics is for 7th and 8th grade girls who want to play competitive sports in middle school.
 Sports offered are volleyball, cross country, basketball and track.
 Before and after school practices are mandatory depending on the sport and the grade you are in.
 All athletes are expected to maintain good grades in the classroom and be a positive role model for other students in the school.
 Admission to the program is by approval of the coaching staff.

-Student Council: Ty Hoppe
+Student Council: Molly Fleming

 Student Council is a group of elected and volunteer students working together within the framework of a constitution to provide a means for student expression in school affairs and activities.
 Students participate in the membership of a democracy, develop citizenship, maintain high standards of cooperation, loyalty and fair play, recognize works of merit and encourage student/faculty/community relations.

-National Junior Honor Society:
+National Junior Honor Society: Liz Cohen & Brian Stringer

-The National Junior Honor Society is the middle level counterpart to the National Honor Society.
-The National Honor Society is the national organization established to recognize outstanding high school students not only in Scholarship, but also in the areas of Leadership, Service and Character.
+The National Junior Honor Society is the middle-level counterpart to the National Honor Society.
+The National Honor Society is the national organization established to recognize outstanding high school students not only in Scholarship but also in the areas of Leadership, Service, and Character.
 The NJHS has the added purpose of recognizing and encouraging students in the area of Citizenship.
 The NJHS has its own constitution and handbook, but it is sponsored and supervised by the National Association of Secondary School Principals which appoints a National Council--the controlling body of NHS and NJHS.
 The NHS National Council establishes the national standards for all NHS and NJHS chapters.
 Local chapters create their own by-laws which are to be consistent with and comply with the NHS and NJHS National Constitutions.

 All membership selection is handled through the local school chapter.
 NJHS is more than just an honor roll.
 There are chapter rules for membership based on a student’s outstanding performance in the areas of scholarship, service, leadership, citizenship, and character.